Arustyred/LukesProjects/LukesHockey/README.md

 Luke's Hockey is an html program that I wrote in high school as a side project.
 The game involves two human controlled players and two computer controlled goalies.
 The goal is to score more goals than your opponent during the game.

+To play, download the html file and open it using chrome or another web browser

 Mechanics:

 Before the game starts, each team can choose their name and color